 According to the Namibian Ministry of Environment, the necessary environmental impact assessments were undertaken for the exploration wells and seismological studies implemented so far, and it was on this basis that the “clearance certificate” was issued.
 The results of the environmental impact assessments, their interpretation and implementation are critically accompanied and subject to controversial discussions among the Namibian public, civil society and experts.

-There is currently no approval for "fracking" (neither in the context of the test drilling nor for possible future extraction).
-Statements to the contrary on the part of ReconAfrica are misleading or misunderstandable.
+There is currently no approval for "fracking" (neither in the context of the test drilling nor for possible future extraction) and, according to ReconAfrica, there are no plans to apply for one.
+This has been publicly confirmed by ReconAfrica and the Namibian and Botsuana governments.

 Based on existing experience, 95% of exploration licences are unsuccessful.
 Even Namibian geologists, who are well acquainted with the conditions in the exploration areas, are very sceptical about the company’s chances of success.
 If, however, the boreholes and seismological studies indicate that oil and gas deposits are present, and if they occur in sufficient quantities for extraction to be worthwhile, a new process would have to be initiated with further approval processes and additional environmental impact assessments.
 Yet it is still not at all certain whether oil or gas can be found in the region in quantities worthy of extraction.